-The FAA deadline to equip with ADS-B Out has now passed, probably to the relief to many pilots.
+The FAA deadline to equip with ADS-B Out has now passed, probably to the relief of many pilots.
 Overall equipage levels rose quickly at the end of 2019, with both avionics shops and A&Ps staying busy installing tailBeacons, GDL 82s, and Stratus ESGs.
 The FAA reports over 100,000 aircraft now have ADS-B Out installed.

 While ADS-B Out avionics are pretty simple to operate (they’re basically just upgraded transponders), it is important to ensure your system is working properly.
 Simply choosing the wrong setting during installation can lead to significant errors, and we’ve heard a number of stories where this has happened.
 Fortunately, it’s free and easy to check.